 The difference between recourse and non-recourse loans is that in a non-recourse loan, if the borrower defaults (i.e., the IRA), the lender/issuer can seize only the collateral, which is usually the property purchased through the IRA.
 The underwriter of the non-recourse loan only uses the IRA’s ability to repay the loan back.
 Since the IRA holder cannot extend their personal credit worthiness to the IRA, the IRA investment must have enough income to warrant the lender to fund the non-recourse loan.
 Most lenders will only fund multi-family dwellings to mitigate risk.
-To lessen the risk of repayment non-recourse loan’s loan to value percentages are different from conventional loans.
-Non-recourse typically requires for the IRA put a larger down, at a minimum at least 50% of the value of the property.
+To lessen the risk of repayment, non-recourse lenders typically requires for the IRA to put a larger down payment.

 Disclaimer: The Entrust Group does not offer investment, tax, financial or legal advice to clients.
 Individuals who believe they need advice should consult with the appropriate professional(s) licensed in that area.
 The above information is NOT intended to be tax or legal advice, as Entrust does not provide legal and/or tax advice.
 It is designed only to educate investors and to help factor in variables when making investment decisions.